alyssavanerelli/grahami/analyses/satsuma3/README.md

   - to create a postscript dot plot (color coded by target chromosomes).
 - `./ChromosomePaint`
   - to create a postscript file that colors chromosomes by color.
+  - needs to be given a MizBee file
 - `./BlockDisplaySatsuma`
   - to create a file that can be shown in the interactive multi-level synteny browser